mplachta/demo-conversational-crew/README.md

-# SRS Distribution Chatbot Crew
+# DemoChatbot Crew

-A chatbot crew for SRS Distribution.
+A chatbot crew for CrewAI Demo.

 ## Installation